arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Digital Logic/Digital_logic.md

 ![image](https://user-images.githubusercontent.com/54589605/224720823-ced97619-fdb4-4ff7-9907-97f63da665c2.png)

 > As 1's complement doesn't have any effect on **positive** numbers.
 Whatever number is given, that only.
-We do the flip it for positive numbers.
+We do not flip the numbers for positive numbers.
 > 1's complement has effect on **negative** numbers only.

 ![image](https://user-images.githubusercontent.com/54589605/224722252-52d5d1cf-6a00-42a7-8a58-a586033001d6.png)